5 Steps to Start and Grow Your Supplier Diversity Program

 Getting Executive Support

 Just gaining leadership sign-off isn’t the end of the conversation, though.
-It is very important to get an “executive-level champion,” as Chris called it.
+It’s very important to get an “executive-level champion,” as Chris called it.
 Someone who will be an active voice in and for the organization.
 Someone who will attend supplier diversity events, network with groups like the national minority supplier development council and be a true sponsor of your supplier diversity program.
 It doesn’t just need to be leadership from your procurement function either, the more organizational support the better.

 2. Identify Diverse Suppliers